 The TDaP Boostrix vaccine, made by GlaxoSmithKline Pharmaceuticals, contains the following ingredients (not in order of quantity):

-If you suffered a reaction, illness or injury after receiving the TDaP or DTaP vaccine, you may qualify for compensation from a federal program called the National Vaccine Injury Compensation Program.
+If you suffered a reaction, illness or injury after receiving the TDaP or DTaP vaccine, you may qualify for compensation from a federal trust fund called the National Vaccine Injury Compensation Program.
 Please call us to speak directly with the attorneys at My Vaccine Lawyer to discuss your potential claim.
 Not only is the phone call free, but our representation comes at no cost to you.
 To see a list of our notable vaccine injury settlements, click on the graphic below for more detailed information.